 - No fan fiction.
 (We can't publish it for legal reasons.)

 - No first drafts.
-(While an occasional typo is expected, please only submit polished work that has gone through a round or two of self-editing at the least.)
+(While an occasional typo is expected, please only submit polished work that has gone through at least a round or two of self-editing.)

 - Stories dealing with challenging themes can be powerful, but if you do address any such topics (prejudice, abuse, mental illness, etc) please do so with sensitivity and empathy.